kazushisan/blog/en/typescript-remove-tsr.md

 TypeScript Remove (tsr) is a tool that addresses this issue.
 It will detect and remove unused code automatically from your project.
 Notable features include:

-- Accuracy: tsr includes custom logic to analyze usage of exports rather than depending on `ts.LanguageSerivce.findReferences` as seen in other tools.
-It avoids the necessity of multiple hacks and workarounds required to bypass the limitations such as handling `export * from './foo';` correctly.
+- Accuracy: tsr utilizes custom logic to analyze usage of exports rather than depending on `ts.LanguageSerivce.findReferences` as seen in other tools.
+It avoids the necessity of multiple hacks and workarounds required to bypass the limitations.
+For example, handling `export * from './foo';` correctly requires many hacks if you try to implement a tool with TypeScript's internal API.
-- Performance: tsr can handle large-scale projects like `vuejs/core` fast.
-Benchmarks show that the execution take around 700ms for `vuejs/core` on a Mac mini (2024).
+- Performance: tsr can handle large-scale projects fast.
+Benchmarks show that the execution will take around 700ms for `vuejs/core` on a Mac mini (2024).
-- Minimal Design: tsr is zero-config and uses `tsconfig.json` to detect the scope of the project and resolve import statements.
+- Minimal Design: tsr is zero-config and uses `tsconfig.json`.
+Detecting the scope of the project and the module resolution behavior is controlled by `tsconfig.json`, making tsr simple while also being predictable.
 If your project passes type checking with `tsc`, tsr will work; If type checking fails, tsr will not give the expected results.

 Here are some scenarios where tsr might be useful:

 - Detecting the current state of dead code in your TypeScript project
 - Executing tsr before creating a Pull-Request to remove unused code that you may have added when implementing a feature
-- Adding tsr to your CI pipeline to ensure that unused code will not be merged in to your main branch.
+- Adding tsr to your CI pipeline to ensure that unused code will not be merged in to your main branch

-and so on...
+and so on!

 The following sections will cover how to use tsr by applying it to an example, the `vuejs/core` repository.[^vue]